-The Centercode Data Engine's system of Filters and Views allow you to explicitly define WHAT data you want to see (the View, which determines the columns on your data table) and WHICH pieces of data you want presented to you (the Filter, which determines the rows on your data table).
+The Centercode Data Engine's system of Filters and Views allows you to explicitly define WHAT data you want to see (the View, which determines the columns on your data table) and WHICH pieces of data you want presented to you (the Filter, which determines the rows on your data table).

 Reporting Engine (more info)

 Utilizing the same framework and data sets as Views and Filters you can build a custom report sourced around any of the 3 aforementioned core data sets: User, Feedback, or Project data.
-Based on what data you provide the Centercode Data Engine it will automatically present you a number of different ways to visualize the data.
-For example, if you're generating a report on a single multiple choice answer question from a survey the reporting engine will know that this data can be charted, and present you a number of different chart options to choose from.
-If you pull in two axes of data it will know these can be charted dual dimensionally and present you with those options.
+Based on what data you provide the Centercode Data Engine will automatically present you a number of different ways to visualize the data.
+For example, if you're generating a report on a single multiple choice answer question from a survey the reporting engine will know that this data can be charted, and present you with a number of different chart options to choose from.
+If you pull in two axes of data it will know these can be charted dual-dimensionally and present you with those options.

 Macros and Automation (more info)

 You can even use the data you've already collected to automate certain aspects of the platform!
-You can design macros to trigger emails to your Admin or Support staff based on specific responses to surveys or feedback forms, or set your project up to to automatically segment your users into appropriate teams as they join a project.
+You can design macros to trigger emails to your Admin or Support staff based on specific responses to surveys or feedback forms or set your project up to automatically segment your users into appropriate teams as they join a project.